-3. Candidates concentrating in Industrial Arts Education must complete the basic foundational courses which are: EDF 785, Philosophical Foundations of Education; EDF 765, Sociological Foundations of Education; PCG 740, Psychological Foundations of Education; together with RSM 505, Statistical Inference or equivalent.
+2. Candidates concentrating in Industrial Arts Education must complete a basic foundations courses which are: EDF 785, Philosophical Foundations of Education; EDF 765, Sociological Foundations of Education; EDF 740, Psychological Foundations of Education together with RSM 505, Statistical Inference or equivalent.
 These courses are required by the department and may count toward the industrial arts program of 48 hours.
 (RSM 504, Descriptive Statistics, is considered as a deficiency course and cannot be applied to the doctoral program.)
+Doctoral students in industrial arts are encouraged to enroll in RSM 700 during the quarter they are ready to isolate their dissertation topic.

-4. A candidate will complete 48 or more hours in industrial arts.
+3. A candidate will complete 48 or more hours in industrial arts.
 This does not include credit for his research study.
-In addition to his area of concentration, a student will be required by the department to take a minimum of 24 quarter hours in one supporting area.
+Course work in history and philosophy, organization and administration, curriculum development, instructional materials, evaluation and industrial occupations are highly recommended and may be required by the department.

-5. When the student completes approximately 50 quarter hours of course work (30 hours in IA beyond the masters and 20 hours in his supporting area beyond the masters), the student will take a written examination over his major field and supporting area.
+4. When the student completes approximately 50 quarter hours of course work (30 hours in IA beyond the masters and 20 hours in his supporting area beyond the masters), the student will take a written examination over his major field and supporting area.
 This comprehensive examination is approximately 12 hours in length and is administered during the fifth week of each quarter.
 Upon the successful completion of the written examination, the student will be given an oral examination by his committee.